Wishmaster 3: Beyond the Gates of Hell: Plot

-Diana, noting that she is in a St. Michael church, uses another wish to summon the archangel Michael who possesses the body of her boyfriend Greg (it was about to be her body, but Greg pushed her away as the spirit went into him).
-A fight ensues with the Djinn actually somewhat winning, but Michael and Diana escape into a stage theater.
-As the Djinn tries to follow them, he goes a different way and encounters a female student named Elinor who puts the moves on him, and then wishes for him to "break her heart," which he literally does, resulting in her death.
-Next, the Djinn goes into Diana's room where her friend Billy is.
-Billy is killed by telling the Djinn to "blow him;" he blows his body into a wooden head of a bull, and the horns pierce into his body.
-The Djinn then picks up a photo of Diana and her friends and threatens to hurt Katie unless Diana makes her third wish.
+Diana, noting that she is in a St. Michael church, uses a wish to summon the archangel Michael who possesses the body of her boyfriend Greg.
+A fight ensues with the Djinn gaining an upper hand, but Michael and Diana escape into a stage theater.
+As the Djinn tries to follow them, he encounters a female student named Elinor who makes romantic advances on him, and then wishes for him to "break her heart," which he literally does.
+The Djinn goes to Diana's room where her friend Billy is.
+Billy is killed by telling the Djinn to "blow him;" he blows his body onto a wooden head of a bull, impaling him on the horns.
+The Djinn picks up a photo of Diana and her friends and threatens to hurt Katie unless Diana makes her third wish.
 Michael has revealed to her that only by using his sword can she kill the Djinn.
-She isn't ready, and when he does try to give her the sword, it severely burns her arm, but Michael heals it.
+She is not ready, and when he does try to give her the sword, it burns her arm.

-Katie happens to find the dead body of Billy and finds herself being pursued by the Djinn into a science room, where the Djinn tricks her into thinking she could successfully hide from him.
-When she wishes "for a place to hide," he sticks her head into a cage of lab rats that bite at her head, resulting in her death.
+Katie finds the dead body of Billy and is pursued by the Djinn into a laboratory, where the Djinn tricks her into thinking she could hide.
+When she wishes "for a place to hide," he sticks her head into a cage of lab rats that bite at her head, killing her.

 A second battle ensues between Michael and the Djinn, resulting in the Djinn's hand briefly being cut off by the sword, but it grows back.
 Michael escapes with Diana in a car, but the Djinn runs to the car, jumps on top of it, and tries to hurt them.
-Diana drives his side into another car, thus making him fall off.
-She then careens into an information post and the car is flipped, mimicking how her parents had died years earlier.

-In the end, Diana's attempt to commit suicide by jumping off a building actually gives her the ability to wield Michael's sword, and she kills the Djinn with it, but is fatally injured when they both fall in the process.
+Diana drives his side into another car, making him fall off.
+She careens into an information post and the car is flipped, mimicking how her parents had died years earlier.
+Diana's suicide attempt by jumping off a building gives her the ability to wield Michael's sword, and she kills the Djinn with it, but is fatally injured when they both fall in the process.
 Michael heals her wounds before returning to Heaven, and Diana is finally able to admit she loves her boyfriend, who has returned to normal.